graasp/graasp/README.md

 - `umami`: An analytics service used instead of Google Analytics

 > **Important**
 > To use garage with the Docker installation, it is necessary to edit your `/etc/hosts` with the following line `127.0.0.1 .s3.garage.localhost`.
-This is necessary because the backend creates signed urls with the localstack container hostname.
-Without changing the hosts, the development machine cannot resolve the `http://localstack` hostname.
+This is necessary because the backend creates signed urls pointing to this subdomain.
+Without changing the hosts, the development machine cannot resolve urls like `http://file-items.s3.garage.localhost` .

 > **Troubleshoot**
 > If during setup of the devcontainer you get an error like `nudenet Error pull access denied for public.ecr.aws/g...`